cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 Doesn't it look familiar to you?
 Yes, it's the exact same thing we used to do every day when searching Google and looking at Q&A threads in StackOverflow.
 The difference now lies in the speed and quality of the responses we receive.
-We're able to get answers without having to fully articulate our questions It's impressive.
+We're able to get answers without having to fully articulate our questions.
+It's impressive.
 So, say goodbye to the fear of posing seemingly foolish questions on StackOverflow (RIP, StackOverflow).
 There is no more shame because AI systems are ~~still~~ trained specifically for not trolling us anymore (thank you for that, Reinforcement Learning).